alex-miller-0/trusted-relay-app/README.md

 }
 ```

-*NOTE: If you make changes to your networks file in your eth-relayer repo, you should run `npm run networks-copy` to re-copy the file.
+*NOTE: If you make changes to your networks file in your eth-relayer repo, you should run `npm run networks-copy` to re-copy the file.*

+### History not loading?

+There is an active bug with Metamask where switching providers fails to fetch events.
+This means when you make a deposit and try to find the corresponding withdrawal on the destination chain, it will often not show up.
+The only way to fix this at the moment is to reboot your browser.
+I have filed an issue [here](https://github.com/MetaMask/metamask-extension/issues/2761) and will update the README when it is resolved.